TheLazyTomcat/AppKiller/readme.txt

 How to use the program
 ----------------------------------------
 Given the nature of this program, it has to run in the background the whole time you want to use it.
-The program has minimal footprint (uses less than 1.5MiB of memory and does almost nothing), so it is possible to let it run for indefinite time.
+The program has minimal footprint (uses only few MiB of memory - depending on build - and uses minimum time on CPU), so it is possible to let it run for indefinite time.
 Just let it start automatically at the system startup and leave it running in the background.
 First thing you should do after installation is to fill list of processes to be automatically terminated (processes you know are problematic) and list of processes that should be never terminated (eg. system processes, hardware